Enriqueoab/javaScript/README.md

 const titleE1 = document.querySelector("h1"); // Getting access to the first h1 element we have in the loaded HTML
 ```

+>JavaScript is a "hosted language".
+The browser as host environment exposes this DOM API's to your JS code automatically.

 <object>
     <embed>
         <p>Summary slide: <a href="/Summary%20slides/DOM/the-document-object-model-dom.pdf">DOM</a>